-Two years later he sold his company for several millions and delved into other areas once more, among them mining, before he quietly died in 1974, aged 79.
+Two years later he sold his company for several million and delved into other areas once more, among them mining, before he quietly died in 1974, aged 79.

-In the past year, he and his colleagues have worked diligently on planning the next generation of Cords.
+He and his colleagues have been working diligently on planning the next generation of Cords.

-After realizing a void in the high-end, luxury three-wheeled vehicle market, they went to work on the Cord Model III, which retains much of the 812’s lines, but sans the Lycoming engine.
+After realising a void in the high-end, luxury three-wheeled vehicle market, they went to work on the Cord Model III, which retains much of the 812’s lines, but sans the Lycoming engine.

 Instead, power will come a powerful bike motor – and there will be just one wheel at the back.